Identifying the Lens Galaxy B1152+199 as a Ghostly Damped Lyman Alpha System by the Cosmic Origins Spectrograph: Observations

 We obtained a low-resolution NUV spectrum of \bone\ using COS \citep{green12} onboard \hst\ with the G230L grating on 2014--04--15.
+COS is a complicated instrument that can be configured to take different observations.
+For the interest of this paper, the acquisition image has a dimension of 10$\times$20~arcsec$^2$ with a spatial resolution of 0\sarc05, and the G230L grating spectrum is slitless with a field of view of 1\sarc25 in radius and a resolving power between 1500--2900.
 We used two central wavelengths to cover a broader wavelength range and four positions for each central wavelength to minimize any local systematics in the detector, such as the bad pixels.
 The detailed observation log is listed in Table~\ref{tab:obs}.
 The data products were retrieved from STScI after updating the wavelength calibration issue in the G230L grating mode in May 2016, and we used the standard pipeline-produced, background-subtracted spectrum in our subsequent analysis.